chapel-lang/chapel/man/chpl.rst

 **--llvm-print-ir-stage <stage>**
     Picks stage from which to print LLVM IR of function defined in **--llvm-print-ir**.
-    Chapel compiler runs many different optimization passes each of which can change IR of function.
-This option allows to pick IR of function from some stages of optimization.
+    The chapel compiler runs many different optimization passes each of which can change IR of functions.
+This option allows one to pick IR of function from some stages of optimization.
     There are 3 optimization stages: none, basic, full:
     1. 'none' is stage before any optimization has occured